top of page

 We pray for those with special needs, especially for Justin, John and Eric.

-We pray for all those who have died, especially Hubert "Pete" Howell.
+We pray for all those who have died, especially Greg Brooks.

 We pray for the safety of ALL serving in the military, especially Christopher and Jason.